Letters of Reference

 You may make changes to your application after it has been submitted before the application deadline, but you must resubmit the entire application through the electronic submission site.
 Note that no changes will be accepted after the application deadline.

 Please note that you can save your cover sheet information, and re-upload it in case you wish to resubmit your application.

 Yes, they should be no larger than 20 MB.

 We expect the first round of offers will be made in late January/early February.

-The initial annual compensation for a 2018 NHFP Fellow will be approximately $68,500 and will be subject to annual review and adjustment.
-The fellow will also receive funds to pay for health insurance (up to a maximum of $18,000 for a family plan), relocation costs, and research.
-Up to $16,000 per year are available for research related travel, computing services, publications, and other direct costs.
+Initial compensation for the 2022 NHFP Fellows was $75,000 and is subject to annual review and adjustment.
+The fellows also receive funds to pay for health insurance (up to a maximum of $20,000 for a family plan), up to $8,500 for relocation costs, and up to $19,000 in the first year and $15,000 in the second and third years for research-related travel, hardware, computing services, publications, and other direct costs.

 Yes.
 NHFP Fellowships are open to English-speaking citizens of all nations.
 Qualified applicants will receive consideration without regard to race, creed, color, age, gender, gender identity or expression, sexual orientation, veteran status, disability, or national origin.

 Yes.
 Anyone who meets the general application requirements is eligible.